Hello! Today I’m going to share an important topic that maybe you’ve heard many times but actually never pay attention to it. Yes, It’s font pairings.

 Tip #2 Use bold colours but not bright.
 Too bright fonts may cause your readers turn away from your pins.

 Tip #3 Find the perfect combination of fonts and background images that fit your brand.

 Tip #4 This is from my own experience.
 For lifestyle blog like mine, my most popular pins are the ones with less crowded images with sans-serif fonts.
 That are the most pins that people click on.

-For colour, the combination of black, grey and feminine colours like peach and pink is what I use on my pins.
+For color, the combination of black, grey and feminine colors like peach and pink is what I use on my pins.

 Hopefully, after you followed the above tips.
 You will be able to figure out what’s best for your blog.

 There are no definite formulas for a perfect pin.
 What you need to do is always do trials and see which one gets shared or click on.

 To create a good pin, you need a tool to help you.
 My recommended tool is PicMonkey!